Iceboat

 An iceboat (occasionally spelled ice boat or traditionally called an ice yacht) is a recreational or competition sailing craft supported on metal runners for traveling over ice.
 One of the runners is steerable.
 Originally, such craft were boats with a support structure, riding on the runners and steered with a rear blade, as with a conventional rudder.
 As iceboats evolved, the structure became a frame with a seat or cockpit for the iceboat sailor, resting on runners.
 Steering was shifted to the front.

 Because of their low resistance to forward motion over ice, iceboats are capable of speeds exceeding 60 mph.
 Because of their speed, iceboats are used both for recreation and for racing.
 Racing craft typically carry one person.

 A related activity, land sailing, employs sailing craft similar to iceboats, but riding on wheels instead of runners.

 History

-The history of iceboating began in Europe in areas where smooth ice was found in the bays of the Baltic Sea and the canals of the Netherlands.
+The history of iceboating began in Europe in areas where smooth ice was found in the bays of the Baltic Sea and the canals of the Netherlands during the little ice age.
 Initially boats were used for commerce, but soon evolved into pleasure craft—"ice yachts".
 Ice sailing came to North America, where the sailing craft evolved into recreational and racing versions.